wojtrainingsystems/wojtrainingsystems.github.io/_pages/testimonies.md

 > I was very leary about going through with this but I am so glad that I did because he has taken me to the next level.
 I still have a long way to go but with Jake's help I know I will achieve that goal!

 <cite> — Michael Kowalski </cite>

+> The longer I live, the more I realize that I am never wrong about anything, and that all the pains I have so humbly taken to verify my notions have only wasted my time!
+>
+> <cite>George Bernard Shaw</cite>